He's done everything he can at BVB to secure his place in the World Cup: will Julian Nagelsmann really leave Germany's top scorer out of the squad? | Goal.com UK

 Translated by

-He's done everything he can at BVB to secure his place in the World Cup: will Julian Nagelsmann really leave Germany's top scorer out?
+He's done everything in his power at BVB to secure his World Cup spot: will Julian Nagelsmann really leave Germany's top scorer on the sidelines?

-Borussia Dortmund will definitely supply two players to the DFB squad: Nico Schlotterbeck and Felix Nmecha.
+Borussia Dortmund will definitely contribute two players: Nico Schlotterbeck and Felix Nmecha are nailed on for the DFB squad.
 Waldemar Anton is also expected to make the World Cup cut.
-Two more, Karim Adeyemi—whose prospects have slipped after four games on the bench and underwhelming form—and Maximilian Beier remain on the bubble.
+That leaves two spots still in play: Karim Adeyemi – whose chances have plummeted after four games on the bench and underwhelming form – and Maximilian Beier.

-Yet Beier, the Bundesliga's leading German goalscorer among non-strikers, has been involved in 20 goals (10 goals, 10 assists) in 43 competitive matches this season.
+Yet Beier, the Bundesliga's leading German goalscorer outside the striker positions, has been involved in 20 goals (10 goals, 10 assists) in 43 competitive matches this season.

-None of his direct rivals can match that output: Leroy Sané has 16 goal contributions, Kevin Schade 11, Said El Mala 17, Chris Führich 16, and Adeyemi 15.
-The margins are slim, yet Nagelsmann will ultimately seek a harmonious, balanced squad—meaning that raw numbers alone cannot be the sole criterion.
+None of his direct rivals can match those numbers: Leroy Sané has 16 goal contributions, Kevin Schade 11, Said Benrahma 17, Chris Führich 16, and Adeyemi 15.
+The margins are slim, yet Nagelsmann ultimately seeks a harmonious, balanced squad—meaning that raw numbers alone cannot be the sole criterion.

 - Getty Images Sport